Resources for Attorneys

 After registering to view the recordings, you may need to install the GotoMeeting codec if you will be viewing the webinar on a PC or download the Windows Media Components to view the webinar from a Mac.
 Click the“GotoMeeting codec” link and follow the instructions, if the video does not play when you click the “View Recording” button.

-- VSB-LINC Meeting the Legal Needs of Clients Facing Serious Illness Through Pro Bono - Part 3: Health Insurance Issues recording -- Navigating medical insurance and long term health care issues for seriously ill individuals can be daunting.
+- VSB-LINC Meeting the Legal Needs of Clients Facing Serious Illness Through Pro Bono - Part 3: Health Insurance Issues recording and presentation -- Navigating medical insurance and long term health care issues for seriously ill individuals can be daunting.
 Oftentimes these individuals and their families require the assistance of an attorney to help them understand the rules and eligibility requirements of the federal healthcare programs as well as what to do when coverage and services are denied.
 This 90-minute webinar for volunteer lawyers provides an overview of basic eligibility, services, and common legal issues in Medicare and Medicaid.
 The webinar briefly reviews options for private health insurance and premium tax credits through the Affordable Care Act (ACA).
-1.5 hours of MCLE Credit Pending.
+Approved for 1.5 hours of MCLE Credit.

 - The Practising Law Institute (PLI) is offering a number of full, free, pre-recorded pro bono seminars – some of which have been approved for MCLE credit in Virginia (please visit PLI website to confirm Virginia CLE approval and refer to Virginia’s Rules, Regulations and Opinions re.
 CLE credit for pre-recorded programs http://www.vsb.org/site/members/mcle-courses).
 These programs can be launched through the following links on PLI’s On-Demand menu.